phillip-chae/image-search-demo/README.md

-# Production Microservice Demo
+# Image Search Demo

-This repository demonstrates a production-grade microservice architecture designed for high-performance data ingestion and indexing.
-It serves as a showcase of modern Python development practices, including robust dependency injection, configuration management, and optimized containerization.
+This repository demonstrates a production-grade microservice architecture for image ingestion + indexing, plus a text-query search API that returns matching images.
+It’s intended as a portfolio showcase of modern Python/Go service design, dependency injection, configuration management, and containerization.

 ## 🏗️ Architecture Overview